-Fiscal policy Policy on taxation, public spending and borrowing by the government.
-The 12 months on which government budgets are based, beginning Fiscal year 1 April and ending 31 March of the subsequent calendar year.
+Fiscal year The 12 months on which government budgets are based, beginning 1 April and ending 31 March of the subsequent calendar year.
 Fiscal space The ability of government's budget to provide additional resources for a desired programme without jeopardising fiscal or debt sustainability.

 Fixed investment Spending on buildings, machinery and equipment contributing to production capacity in the economy.
 See also gross fixed capital formation.

 Foreign direct investment (FDI) The acquisition of controlling interest by governments, institutions or individuals of a business in another country.
 Forward book The total amount of contracts for the future exchange of foreign currency entered into by the Reserve Bank at any given point in time.

 Forward cover Transactions involving an agreed exchange rate at which foreign currency will be purchased or sold at a future date.
 Forward markets Markets in which currencies, commodities or securities are bought and sold at agreed prices for delivery at specified future dates.